Northwest Region

 Office of the Regional Director

-Division of Environmental & Cultural Resources Management (DECRM)
+Environmental & Cultural Resources Management

 Ensures environmental compliance of IA facilities and activities with Federal regulations and standards, provides technical assistance and response for natural resource damage assessments, hazardous contaminated sites, remedial cleanups, and supports BIA agencies, field stations, and federally recognized Tribal Nations on environmental and cultural resource compliance.
 This includes NEPA compliance for federal actions, Endangered Species Act (Section 7) consultations, and identification/assessment of archaeological site conditions under NHPA’s Sections 106 & 110.
 DECRM also administers Archaeological Resources Protection Act of 1979 (ARPA) permits, assists in repatriation under NAGPRA, and provides IA law enforcement training and support.

-Division of Land Titles and Records
+Branch of Land Titles and Records

-Department of Land Titles & Records (LTRO) records probates, non-probate conveyance documents, legal documents into the Trust Asset Accounting Management System (TAAMS); LTRO updates title into TAAMS, distributes Title Status Reports (TSR) for mortgage, rights of way, and ownership purposes; as well as provides Inventory of Decedents Report (INV) from death reports received, when requested by agencies, Probate departments, including out of Region departments.
+The Branch of Land Titles & Records (LTRO) records probates, non-probate conveyance documents, legal documents into the Trust Asset Accounting Management System (TAAMS); LTRO updates title into TAAMS, distributes Title Status Reports (TSR) for mortgage, rights of way, and ownership purposes; as well as provides Inventory of Decedents Report (INV) from death reports received, when requested by agencies, Probate departments, including out of Region departments.

-Division of Forestry and Wildland Management
+Branch of Forestry and Wildland Management

-The Division of Forestry and Wildland Fire Management is responsible for managing the forest and provide technical assistance, including providing the resources the Indian owners desire.
+The Branch of Forestry and Wildland Fire Management is responsible for managing the forest and provide technical assistance, including providing the resources the Indian owners desire.
 Wildland Fire Management provides resources to assist with wildfires and reduce fuel loads on wildlands and in the wildland urban interface areas to reduce fire hazards to structures

-Division of Natural Resources
+Natural Resources

-The Division of Natural Resources provides oversight of the following programs for activities on Trust and restricted lands within the Northwest Region: Irrigation, Agriculture, Invasive Species, Minerals and Mining, Fisheries, Water Resources, Water Rights, Integrated Resource Management Planning, and Emergency Management.
+The Branch of Natural Resources provides oversight of the following programs for activities on Trust and restricted lands within the Northwest Region: Irrigation, Agriculture, Invasive Species, Minerals and Mining, Fisheries, Water Resources, Water Rights, Integrated Resource Management Planning, and Emergency Management.

-Division of Probate and Estate Services
+Probate and Estate Services

-The Division of Probate and Estate Services focuses on the preparation and submission of the record of probate documentation for determination of the legal heirs or devisees and for the subsequent distribution of the trust estate.
+The Branch of Probate and Estate Services focuses on the preparation and submission of the record of probate documentation for determination of the legal heirs or devisees and for the subsequent distribution of the trust estate.

 Lockbox Coordination